backstage/backstage/.changeset/new-pigs-jam.md

 ---
-'@backstage/plugin-scaffolder-backend-module-confluence-to-markdowwn': minor
+'@backstage/plugin-scaffolder-backend-module-confluence-to-markdown': minor
 ---

-Created new action for converting confluence docs to Markdown, to be pushed to GitHub repos onboarded onto Techdocs
+Created new action for converting confluence docs to Markdown, to be pushed to GitHub repos configured for Techdocs